 COF applicants are required to complete a multiple-choice exam.
 BOC’s test delivery provider, PSI, offers two test delivery options:

 - in-person exams at a test center and

 - live, remote online-proctored exams from your computer

 PSI offers BOC exams at locations throughout the U.S. Choose from two testing times: 9 AM and 1:30 PM each weekday (some locations also offer exams on Saturdays).
 Choose your testing location from the list on the PSI website during the scheduling process.
 Make your exam appointment with PSI at least three business days prior to your desired test date.

-Beginning June 2020, certification candidates have the option to take their exam with a live, remote proctor, and from a location of their choosing, using a desktop or laptop computer.
+Certification candidates have the option to take their exam with a live remote proctor, from a location of their choosing, using a desktop or laptop computer.
 All that’s needed is a quiet space and a device that meets PSI’s system requirements.
 Make an exam appointment with PSI at least 24 hours prior to your desired test date.
 Learn more.

 3. Receive Results